yutanagano/tidytcells/docs/usage.rst

 This is :py:mod:`tidytcells`' primary usecase.

-Since each of :py:mod:`tidytcells`' submodules provide a ``standardise`` (``standardize`` is a valid alias as well) function that automates data cleaning in their respective data category, these functions can be used in ensemble to clean a whole dataset of TCR/MHC data.
+Since each of :py:mod:`tidytcells`' submodules provide a ``standardize`` (``standardise`` is a valid alias as well) function that automates data cleaning in their respective data category, these functions can be used in ensemble to clean a whole dataset of TCR/MHC data.
-Now, these ``standardise`` functions can be used on their own to clean individual pieces of data- that is for example:
+Now, these ``standardize`` functions can be used on their own to clean individual pieces of data- that is for example:

 >>> import tidytcells as tt
 >>> orig = "A1"
->>> cleaned = tt.mhc.standardise(orig)
+>>> cleaned = tt.mhc.standardize(orig)
 >>> cleaned
 'HLA-A*01'